Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Experimental Results

 Note that the formal error bounds tend to become more conservative with increasing network depth.
-This is related to the transformations in the (stochastic) linear layers, for which the (expected) norm of the weight matrices is used to bound its impact on the Wasserstein guarantees (see the linear operator bound in Table \ref{tab:wasser4layers}).
+This is related to the transformations in the (stochastic) fully-connected layers, for which the (expected) norm of the weight matrices is used to bound its impact on the Wasserstein guarantees (see the affine operator bound in Table~\ref{tab:wasser4layers}).
 It is also interesting to note how the error bounds tend to be more accurate, and consequently closer to the empirical estimates, for the dropout networks.
-This is because for VI it is necessary to bound the expected matrix norm of each linear operation, which has to be upper bounded using Lemma \ref{prop:SpecNormRandMatrix}, thus introducing conservatism.
+This is because for VI it is necessary to bound the expected matrix norm of each affine operation, which has to be upper bounded (see Appendix~\ref{append:expected_lipscthiz}), thereby introducing conservatism.
 Fortunately, as we will illustrate in the following paragraph and as we have mathematically proven in the previous sections, in all cases the error bounds can be made arbitrarily small by increasing signature size and $M$.

+Lastly, in settings where formal error bounds are not required, alternative signature-placement methods such as Algorithm~ \ref{al:signaturesOfGaussianMixutresCross} in the appendix, which places the signature locations in a cross along the principal axes of the components' covariance matrix, provide a practical alternative.
+In the cases considered, this cross-shaped placement consistently attains higher empirical accuracy with the same number of signature points and lower runtime, so fewer points often suffice, however, it does not yield formal guarantees.
+The compute cost of Algorithm \ref{al:SNN2GMM} is modest, with processing a single test point typically taking on the order of tenths of a second.\footnote{All experiments were run on an Intel Core i7-10610U (1.80–2.30 GHz) with 16 GB RAM.}